Tech Checkup

 What happens next

 This work is volunteer-supported, which means availability is limited and scheduling reflects the fact that everyone involved has other responsibilities, too.
-If you’d like to talk about whether a Tech Checkup might be a good fit for your organization, you can reach us at help@demnerds.org.
+We prioritize the organizations with the highest risk or most time-sensitive needs.
+If you’d like to talk about whether a tech checkup might be a good fit for your organization, you can reach us at help@demnerds.org.